Engineering Research

 No present-day research and development program is complete without the inclusion of a robust modeling and numerical simulation component.
 Models and model-based numerical simulations are extensively used to probe complex materials behavior and structure in order to obtain a deeper insight into the fundamentals of materials.
 Multi-physics models are becoming increasingly common, with advances in computational science, and are rapidly advancing the basic understanding of materials.

-Edited by: Chang Kyu Rhee
+Dr. Chang Kyu Rhee

 Online since: February 2008